 Dependence on economic conditions

-Growing markets such as animal grooming and allied health services remain under-represented in the ANZSIC and ANZSCO, leading to limited data available on this workforce.
+Growing markets such as animal grooming and allied health services remain absent from or inadequately defined in the ANZSIC and ANZSCO, leading to limited data available on this workforce.

 28,557